 How much does it cost to remove wisdom teeth?
 That depends on a variety of factors.
-Most oral surgeons will perform a simple wisdom teeth extraction for anywhere from $75 to $200 per tooth.
-If the teeth are impacted, it can cost anywhere from $225 to $600.
+Most oral surgeons will perform wisdom teeth extractions for anywhere from $300 to $700 per tooth.

 Will Insurance Pay for Wisdom Teeth Removal Cost?

 In most cases, insurance will pay for all or part of the cost of the procedure.
 Most wisdom teeth extractions are not cosmetic — they are done out of medical necessity.
 If your dentist or maxillofacial surgeon maintains that removing your wisdom teeth is critical to your dental health, the procedure will be covered by insurance.

 The exact amount of coverage will depend on the quality of your insurance plan.
 We can speak to your insurance company to see how much will be covered.
 Keep in mind that most insurance plans will cap coverage at a certain amount.
 Because of this, it’s important to plan expensive procedures like wisdom teeth removal around a time you aren’t getting other costly treatments done.
 This will ensure that your insurance coverage is able to pay for a greater portion of the wisdom teeth removal cost.

 The Good News — We Dramatically Lower the Cost to Remove Wisdom Teeth

 If you noticed our wording above, we said “most oral surgeons” when we estimated the average cost to remove wisdom teeth.
 The good news is Dr. Puckett is better than most — for a number of reasons.
 Our affordable cost and gentler approach to oral surgery is why so many people are willing to make the drive from Cincinnati, Dayton, and Columbus.
 We make it worth their effort.